 How to Calculate and Pay Quarterly Tax Estimates (My Exact Process)

 I’ve been paying quarterly estimates for 3 years without a single penalty.
 The process takes me 45 minutes per quarter.
-Here’s the exact workflow I follow, including the Google Sheet formula I use.
+Here’s the exact workflow I follow, including the Google Sheet formula I use and the specific IRS tools that make it painless.

 The Quick Method (What Most Freelancers Should Do)